 - Stroke or heart attack

-Someone who is overdosing may not have all of these signs, they may only have one or two.
+Someone who is dealing with a poisoning may not have all of these signs, they may only have one or two.

-How to respond to a crystal methamphetamine overdose
+How to respond to a crystal methamphetamine poisoning

 - Before you act, check for dangers.

 - Call 911 and stay with the person.

 - A meth poisoning can look different.
 In some people it can lead to hyper agitation followed by cardiac arrest (heart attack).
 In others it can lead to the person being unresponsive.

 - Encouraging rest is very important but don’t force or restrain the person; this can be dangerous.
 If the person can walk, move them to a quiet space.
 If they want to walk around, go with them.

 - If confused or panicking, try to reassure them.